Dn98G/Fit-Fusion/README.md

 - **Saved Workouts**: Select and save workout plans for easy access on a dedicated page.
 - **Routing**: Smooth client‑side navigation between Home, Workouts, and Saved pages using React Router.
 - **Images**: Each workout includes a matching image pulled from Pinterest or direct URLs.
+- **QuoteCarousel**:Displays motivational statements for daily motivation.
+- **ProgressBar** :updates in real-time, providing motivation and a clear sense of accomplishment.​

 ---